 Here are some ways to do that.

-How to discover obstacles before your course begins
+Discover obstacles BEFORE your course begins

 One of the simplest ways to find out where your students are getting stuck is to use a survey.